|Judith Jarvis Thomson|

 Click here to read part 3.

 This is the continuation of my dissection of the "ultimate pro-abortion argument".
 If we can prove this argument wrong, we can prove any pro-abortion argument wrong.
-This series will probably have roughly nine parts to it, because it is naturally divided up into sections.
-THIS SECTION IS CRITICAL.
-I have put the "important parts" in italics if you don't wish to/don't have time to read the whole thing, though I would urge you read the whole thing.
+This is the last segment in this series.
 My comments are (in parentheses and underlined).

 Judith Jarvis Thomson: A Defense of Abortion